neurodip/Personal_Finance_Advisor/README.md

 - Reduce expenses in high-spending categories
 - Personalized financial planning based on occupation and city tier
 - Use data-driven insights to improve financial stability

-This project demonstrates how Python and data analytics can be used to empower in